Dropbox Developer Platform

 My role

-Shaped product strategy by prioritizing features.
+Shaped product strategy and prioritized features.

 Conducted qualitative and quantitative user research and iterated on concepts and prototypes.